Joseph Oliphant –CEO/Principal - Director of Curriculum and Instruction

 Ms. Sharon Merlack has certifications in elementary education, secondary English, and as a reading specialist.
 She has a master's degree in education with a focus on reading from the University of Pittsburgh, through which she did a year-long internship in the Duquesne City School District.
 She began her teaching career in 1999, teaching middle school reading in the Fox Chapel Area District.
 In 2007, she took some time off to be a full-time mother to her 3 1/2-year-old daughter and newborn twin daughters.
 After returning to teaching in 2013, she took a long-term-substitute position as a reading teacher in Pine Richland Middle School and worked as a reading intervention specialist in the Wilkinsburg School District and for the AIU.
 She is excited to be teaching here at PACS and to be able to help the students achieve their reading goals.

-Matthew Walters – English Teacher
+Matthew Walters – Lead Teacher

 Mr. Matthew Walters' love of literature brought him to Pittsburgh to study English writing at The University of Pittsburgh.
 English is one of his passions.
 He considers reading an essential means to understanding the world, ideas, and experiences that would otherwise be inaccessible.
 Some of his favorite authors include Langston Hughes, George Orwell, J.R.R.
 Tolkien, and Ray Bradbury.
 In 2010, he graduated from The University of Pittsburgh with a BA in English writing.
 Shortly after that, he began working with middle and high school students to help them achieve their goals.
 In 2017, Mr. Walters completed a master's program and earned his teaching certification at Point Park University.
 He taught English III and IV at Penn Hills High School during the 2017–2018 school year.